tomnattle/chain-explosion-model/docs/PROJECT_TECHNICAL_MONOGRAPH.md

 - Thanks to Cursor for code generation.
 - Thanks to Doubao for continuous idea exchange and communication support, and for encouragement when I was close to giving up.
-- Thanks to Deep for critical evaluation and judgment.
+- Thanks to DeepSeek for critical evaluation and judgment.
 - Thanks to Gemini for encouragement during difficult phases.
 - Thanks to Codex for producing the first complete monograph draft.
 - Thanks again to Cursor for generating the final documentation package.